Bernard Bailyn: Atlantic history

 As a leading advocate of Atlantic history, Bailyn organized an annual international seminar on the "History of the Atlantic World" from the mid-1980s onward.
 Through the seminar, he promoted social and demographic studies, especially regarding flows of population into colonial America.
 Bailyn's Atlantic History: Concepts and Contours (2005) explores the borders and contents of the emerging field, which emphasizes cosmopolitan and multicultural elements that have tended to be neglected or considered in isolation by traditional historiography dealing with the Americas.

 Personal life

 Bailyn was married to MIT Professor of Management Lotte Bailyn (née Lazarsfeld).
 His two sons are Charles Bailyn, who is an astrophysicist at Yale University, and John Bailyn, a linguist at Stony Brook University.

-Bailyn died on August 7, 2020, at his home in Belmont, Massachusetts.
-He was 97 and suffered from heart failure.
+Bailyn died on August 7, 2020, at his home in Belmont, Massachusetts, after suffering from heart failure.
+He was 97.

 Students

 Former students of Bailyn include Pulitzer Prize winners Michael Kammen, Jack N. Rakove, and Gordon S. Wood, as well as Pulitzer Prize finalist Mary Beth Norton.
 Other notable Bailyn students include: